 The Resource Office on Disabilities facilitates accommodations for undergraduate and graduate and professional school students with disabilities who register with and have appropriate documentation on file in the Resource Office.
 Early planning is critical.
 Documentation may be submitted to the Resource Office even though a specific accommodation request is not anticipated at the time of registration.
-It is recommended that matriculating students in need of disability-related accommodations at Yale University contact the Resource Office by June 1.
+It is recommended that matriculating students in need of disability-related accommodations at Yale University contact the Resource Office by June 30.
+Special requests for University housing need to be made in the housing application.
 Returning students must contact the Resource Office at the beginning of each term to arrange for course and exam accommodations.

 The Resource Office also provides assistance to students with temporary disabilities.
 General informational inquiries are welcome from students and members of the Yale community and from the public.
 The mailing address is Resource Office on Disabilities, Yale University, PO Box 208305, New Haven CT 06520-8305.
 The Resource Office is located in William L. Harkness Hall (WLH), Rooms 102 and 103.
-Access to the Resource Office is through the College Street entrance to WLH.
+Access to the Resource Office is through the Cross Campus entrance to WLH.
 Office hours are Monday through Friday, 8.30 A.M. to 4.30 P.M.
 Voice callers may reach staff at 203.432.2324; TTY/TDD callers at 203.432.8250.
-The Resource Office may also be reached by e-mail (judith.york@yale.edu) or through its Web site (www.yale.edu/rod).
+The Resource Office may also be reached by e-mail (judith. york@yale.edu) or through its Web site (www.yale.edu/rod).